RavensbourneWebMedia/UX-design/projects/kidesign/README.md

  | Prototyping and usertesting preparation
 28th of January | Usertesting at a local primary school 4th of February | Formative presentations
-February | Prototyping, workshops with kids
+February | Prototyping & workshops with kids
 9th of June | Final hand-in (together with the other project, so it's advised you get the bulk of this project done before the Easer break)

 ### Context